 Throughout the year, the taxpayer is required to comply with a series of obligations that vary, by type and by date, depending on the category of taxpayer and the type of tax that applies.
 It is important to note that almost all tax returns and fiscal communications must be sent by electronic filing only.

 Both IRPEF and IRES taxpayers have to complete an annual return to be able to self-assess and pay taxes in full for the applicable tax year and the tax payments on account for the current year at the time the return is prepared.

 The tax return must be drawn up using a standard form approved by the tax authorities on a yearly basis.

-Individuals and partnerships must file an annual tax return by the end of September of the following tax year, while limited liability companies must file the tax return within nine (9) months of the end of the relevant tax period (usually matching the balance sheet date).
+Individuals and partnerships must file an annual tax return by the end of November of the following tax year, while limited liability companies must file the tax return within 11 months of the end of the relevant tax period (usually matching the balance sheet date).

 The tax payments are divided into two payments on account payable during the course of the tax year, and a balance to be paid at the same time as payment of the first payment on account is due for the following year (the 30th day of the sixth month following the end of the relevant tax period, with the possibility of postponing to 30th day of the seventh month by paying 0.4% interest).

 For IRAP purposes, an annual return has to be drawn up and submitted by the same deadline as the IRES return.